aalicardi/ETL_Movie_Data/README.md

 ### Purpose

-Assist Britta as extracts, transforms, and loafs sata into a SQL table to provide for participants of the hackathon.
+Assist Britta as she extracts, transforms, and loads data into a SQL table to provide for participants of the hackathon.

 -- scrape of Wikipedia for all movies release since 1990